 K&B True Value is always on the lookout for talented, energetic team members.
-At K&B True Value, you’ll find a challenging job, with great people, at a fun place to work.
-Plus, your hard work will earn the appreciation of our customers – our community has voted us the “best local hardware store” for three years in a row (The Capital’s Reader’s Choice Awards).
+At K&B True Value, our employment opportunities allow you to experience a challenging job, with great people, at a fun place to work.
+Plus, your hard work will earn the appreciation of our customers – our community has voted us the “best local hardware store” for several years in a row (The Capital’s Reader’s Choice Awards).

 Hardware experience is preferred, but not necessary – we provide training, but a great attitude is a must!
 Each employee must be highly-motivated, energetic, and intelligent.
-Employees must be friendly and like people.
-Bi-lingual (English and Spanish) is not necessary, but is desired.
+Employees must be friendly and like interacting with people.
+Bilingualism (English and Spanish) is not necessary, but is desired.

 Benefits include: college tuition reimbursement program, generous merit bonus program, employee discount, holiday and vacation pay, health / dental contributions, and matching Simple IRA retirement.
-Full-timers are scheduled 40 hours / week, while part-time employees are scheduled for 12-30 hours / week.
+Full-timers are scheduled 40 hours per week, while part-time employees are scheduled for 12-30 hours per week.
 All sales employees are scheduled to work at least one night per week and every other weekend.